OutSystems/UltimatePDF-ExternalLogic/README.md

 * The screens to print cannot be protected by authentication.
 We recommend the screens to be protected by tokens.
 See the usage of `GeneratePDFToken` on this documentation for examples.
 * The input and output payload of the external logic cannot be greater than 5.5MB. <a href="#external-logic-call-rest-api-to-store-the-pdf">Workaround use the REST API Store functionality</a>.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Get in touch

+Help us improve `UltimatePDF-ExternalLogic` by either:
+* <a href="https://github.com/OutSystems/UltimatePDF-ExternalLogic/issues">Submitting an issue</a> with detailed information about the problem you're having
+* <a href="mailto:vanguard@outsystems.com">Sending us an email</a> with any feedback or questions that you may have

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Contributing

+1. Do a repository Fork;
+1. Create a branch based in the branch master (latest & greatest release);
+1. Open the branch with you favorite C# code editor;
+1. Make your code change;
+1. Document your code;
+1. Install the external logic in your tenant and test;
+1. Kept the branch updated with the master branch and also synchronized with the upstream master;
+1. Create a PR, describing what was the (mis)behavior, what you changed and please provide a sample;
+1. Address any feedback in code review.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>